 – Increase hydration an - d use gentle skincare products.

-- asers, etc.):
+- al lasers, etc.):

-- Radiofrequency treatments (ultrasonic, Therm
+- For radiofrequency treatments (ultrasonic, T

-- age, etc.):
+- hermage, etc.):

-– Results are gradual and usually peak 2– - 3 months later.
+– Results are gradual and usually peak 2 - –3 months later.

 – Avoid hot environments (saunas, baths) for at least two weeks.

-- age, etc.):
+- hermage, etc.):

 VII.
 Frequently Asked Questions from International Customers

-Q1: Can I attend the treatment without knowing Korean?
+Q1: Can I go without knowing Korean?

 Yes, but there are some combinations that are not recommended.
-For example, hyaluronic acid injections and Botox can be done on the same day, but laser treatments and injections are not advised to be performed on the same day.
+For example, hyaluronic acid injections and Botox can be done on the same day, but lasers and injections are not advised to be performed on the same day.
 It is best to discuss specific combination options with your doctor during the consultation, as they will provide professional advice based on your skin condition and needs.

 Q4: Can I use my credit card for medical treatments in Korea?